This opportunity will remain open until filled.

 This project aims to develop new transparent conducting materials for optoelectronic applications on glass.
-Currently used fluorine doped tin oxide is approaching its technological limitations and new materials are required to maintain the pace of efficiency and performance improvements in thin film PV devices, energy saving glazing and electronic displays and lighting.
+New materials are required to maintain the pace of efficiency and performance improvements in thin film PV devices, energy saving glazing and electronic displays and lighting.
 A current project sponsored by NSG Group is using computational methods to predict the composition and structure of new transparent conducting materials and this PhD studentship will be complementary to this existing project.
-Depending on the skills of the candidate, there are opportunities for experimental or computational approaches, so this position would suit candidates from a wide range of backgrounds.

-Experimental: using the outputs of the computational prediction study mentioned above the student will attempt the synthesis, thin film deposition and property measurements of the materials.
-Bulk synthesis of the material will be followed by pulsed laser deposition (PLD) to prepare high quality films on single crystal and glass substrates for characterisation and property measurements.
+Using the outputs of the computational prediction study mentioned above the student will attempt the bulk synthesis, structural characterisation and property measurements of the materials.
+Bulk synthesis of the material will be followed by pulsed laser deposition (PLD) to prepare high quality films on single crystal and glass substrates for characterisation and property measurements in collaboration with another NSG Group sponsored PhD student.
 Further development will employ other thin film deposition methods suitable for large-scale production on glass substrates e.g. chemical vapour deposition, magnetron sputtering, spray pyrolysis etc. in collaboration with NSG Group and will require use of the laboratories at the NSG Group Technical Centre at Lathom, Lancashire.
 There are extensive opportunities to use synchrotron X-ray and neutron scattering facilities.

 As well as obtaining knowledge and experience in materials synthesis and crystallographic techniques or computational chemistry methods, the student will develop skills in teamwork and scientific communication as computational and experimental researchers within the team work closely together.